-- Understanding the nature and quality of the evidence and any gaps - Structuring and utilizing elimination or inclusion strategies - Reinforcing open, effective communication skills and strategies - Practicing active listening and valuing individual contributions
+- Developing a working relationship with the Crown and IIO Legal Counsel - Understanding the nature and quality of the evidence and any gaps - Structuring and utilizing elimination or inclusion strategies - Reinforcing open, effective communication skills and strategies - Practicing active listening and valuing individual contributions

-All Investigators must maintain their objectivity in pursuit of evidence.
+All investigators must maintain their objectivity in pursuit of evidence.
 Evidence collected must be tested, corroborated and understood in a true effort to avoid biases or inappropriate application.